ON THIS PAGE: You will learn about how doctors describe a cancer’s growth or spread. This is called the stage. To see other pages, use the menu.

 Staging is a way of describing where a cancer is located, if or where it has spread, and whether it is affecting other parts of the body.
-Doctors use diagnostic tests to determine the cancer’s stage, so staging may not be complete until all the tests are finished.
-Knowing the stage helps the doctor to decide what kind of treatment is best and can help predict a patient’s prognosis.
+Doctors use diagnostic tests to find out the cancer’s stage, so staging may not be complete until all the tests are finished.
+Knowing the stage helps the doctor to decide what kind of treatment is best and can help predict a patient’s prognosis, which is the chance of recovery.
 There are different stage descriptions for different types of cancer.

 Here are more details on each part of the TNM system for oral and oropharyngeal cancer.